 Las Vegas: University of Nevada, Las Vegas

-- Energy-efficient LED lighting and flux sensors that automatically adjust brightness and lighting temperature to complement the indoor environment
+- Energy-efficient LED lighting and flux sensors automatically adjust brightness and lighting temperature to complement the indoor environment.

 - A heating and cooling system uses integrated indoor and outdoor temperature and humidity sensors to select between radiant floor heating and mini-split heat pumps in colder months.
 During warmer months, cooling options are air conditioning from the same mini-splits and cross-ventilation with low-energy fans.